FranklinZhang1992/myblog/source/_posts/write-task-scheduler-with-java.md

 5. `30 8 10 3-10 *` means the task will be executed at 8:30 on 10th from March to October.

 *****
-###### Now you must know better about the crontab time expression, it seems it is time to start write our own task scheduler based on the crontab time expression.
+###### Now you must know better about the Crontab time expression, it seems it is time to start write our own task scheduler based on the Crontab time expression.
 ## Validations
-- As we know, each fields in the crontab expression are separated by a white space, so the first step we need to do is to extract each field in the received string.
+- As we know, each fields in the Crontab expression are separated by a white space, so the first step we need to do is to extract each field in the received string.
 We can simply do this with below code slice:
 ```java
 String[] fields = cronString.split("\\s+");
 ```